-Darlene Onuorah is an intern with Political and Security Affairs at NBR.
+Darlene Onuorah is a Project Associate with Political and Security Affairs at NBR.

 She supports various projects such as the Strategic Asia Program, the U.S.-ROK Next Generation Leaders Program, and grant proposals.